Questions About Texas DWI and DWI related Probation Revocations

-Contact our office and we will assess what stage you are in.
+Contact our office and we will assess where you are in the process.
 There are very rare occasions where seeking our intervention is not necessary.
 If you are fortunate, a probation officer may just give you a warning.
 It is still very important that you know what your options are.
 Once you sign an amendment to your conditions, there is (generally speaking) no turning back.
 Most serious violations result in a revocation.
 It is critical at this point to have representation.
 We get a bond set for you and start working on damage control and options.
 Courts assume you are a law breaker when you don’t satisfactorily comply with the judge’s orders.
 Courts take quicker action on probation revocations.

 Warning!
 Be Prepared When Going to Your Probation Officer

+Your probation officer is NOT your friend.
 Sometimes when there is a violation of probation the probation officer will say “Sign right here to these new probation conditions or I am going to arrest you right now and who knows when you can bond out.”
 We get phone calls from people that regret their decision to agree to new conditions without consulting us.
 Unfortunately, once you legally bind yourself to new conditions, there is generally no turning back.
 A judge must sign a warrant.
 When the prosecution files a motion to revoke, they will then issue a warrant.
 If the police arrest you at your probation visit, we will approach the judge about setting a bond.
 Once you bond out, we set about in handling your case.
 DO NOT BE SCARED INTO DOING SOMETHING THAT YOU WILL REGRET.

 What are the options for a Texas DWI probation violation?

 - Preliminary amendment to probation (does not involve a filing of a motion to revoke probation or getting a bond)